Trapigtrogen/Drawpp/drawpp_guide.md

 Before that though, you should run `git submodule update --init --recursive`, to make sure all submodules are present.<br>

 Now, you will need to create a directory where the build will be generated.
-In this example we'll create a directory called `build`, right in the drawpp project directory.<br>
+In this example we'll create a directory called `build`, right in the Drawpp project directory.<br>

 On the command line, this is done with the command `mkdir build`.<br>